-As the world continues to watch a terrible scenario unfold with the grounding of the Costa Concordia in Italy, attention now focuses upon the safety of such luxury cruises.
-The industry must be clenching its teeth for potential panic, either real or perceived, among both the media and would-be passengers who have witnessed the scenes on television and through viral video footage.
+In 2012, the world watched a terrible scenario unfold with the grounding of the Costa Concordia in Italy, and my attention turned toward safety of such luxury cruises in Alaska.
+The cruising industry must have been clenching its teeth in potential panic, real or perceived, among both the media and would-be passengers who witnessed the scenes on television and through viral video footage.
 I’m no expert in the cruising world, not like my Twitter pals @TheCruiseGuy, @CruiseRadio, or @kidtravel, not by any means.
 But what I might lack in nautical miles, I make up for in an overarching theme of preparedness (as most of my readers know).

 1. We knew our ship.
 As newbie cruisers, and parents, exploration of our floating home-for-a-week was activity numero uno.
 But, of course, it was more than that.
 Besides locating the kids’ Club HAL, Lido Deck restaurant, and hot tub, we made sure everyone in the family knew where they were in relation to the lifeboat station we were assigned upon our embarkation.
 Even the 4 year-old.
 We turned it into a game, actually.
 “Hey, see if you can be the leader and get us to Deck Five from the restaurant, okay?”
 Over, and over, and over.
 After a day or so, AK Kid was so impressed by this new activity, he taught it to all his cohorts in Club HAL.
 We also carried maps of the ship’s layout (mostly because I kept forgetting where everything was), and made sure our lifeboat station was clearly highlighted.

 2. We knew our crew.
 Well, they were charming and delightful to speak with, anyway, but we quickly realized our crew could be a lifeline in an emergency.
-During that lifeboat drill, we make sure AK Kid knew who would be at his Station, alleviating any of his potential shyness that has stymied us in the past.
+During that lifeboat drill, we make sure AK Kid knew who would be at his station, alleviating any of his potential shyness that has stymied us in the past.
 We also made sure there was no language barrier (as has been an issue this week with the Costa Concordia’s crew).
 Could AK Kid understand what they were saying, and follow their directions?
 If not, who then would we/he find?
 Discuss with your cruise director or kids’ club staff.
 It’s important, especially if adults are in one section of the ship and kids in another.

 4. We were ready.
 Before we went to bed each night, I laid out sturdy shoes, placed mittens and hats in coat pockets, and had it all right by the door (easy in our smallish cabin).
 In addition, everyone had their own headlamp (we like them for reading at night), just in case the power went out when we had to evacuate.
 Hey, you never know…..I live in an earthquake zone; I’ll be damned if I’m going to rush out of my house or boat cabin in bare feet or flip flops.